WHAT IS COVID-19

 What are coronaviruses?

-Coronaviruses are enveloped, single-stranded large RNA viruses that infect humans, as well as a wide range of animals.
-The name comes from the Latin term for a crown (corona) due to its morphology as a spherical virion with a core shell and surface projections resembling a solar corona.
+Coronaviruses are a diverse family of enveloped, single-stranded RNA viruses that infect humans, as well as a wide range of animals.
+The name comes from the Latin term for a crown (corona) due to the morphology of viral particles with a core shell and surface projections resembling a solar corona.
+Coronaviruses pose a high risk for both public health and economy.
+COVID-19 is the third known zoonotic (spread from animals to humans) coronavirus disease after the outbreaks of SARS in 2002/2003 and the Middle East Respiratory Syndrome (MERS) in 20122.

 Origin of SARS-CoV-2